FirstBank

 • toggle to show/hide account balance to prevent prying eyes from viewing finances

-• Extended login duration: Users wanted to be able to stay logged in for longer periods of time, if they were in the middle of a transaction.
-This could be done by providing an option in the settings to increase or decrease the app timeout.
+• Extended login duration: Users wanted to be able to stay logged in for longer periods of time if they were in the middle of a transaction.
+An option in the settings to increase or decrease the app timeout could solve this.

-• Real-time transaction status: Users wanted to be able to track their transactions and know when they had been completed, without having to rely on the recipient to confirm.
+• Real-time transaction status: Users wanted to be able to track their transactions in real-time and receive notifications when they were completed, eliminating the need to wait for confirmation from the recipient.

 Starting the design 🎨